no368smile/getPaper/README.md

 # getPaper

-Download all papers from CVF for a selected conference (such as CVPR 2018).
+Download all papers from CVF for a selected conference (such as CVPR 2018, ECCV 2018 etc...).

 # System requirement
 - Ubuntu 18.04